 2. Get Lost in Venice’s Alleyways

-Just head out of the San Marco district into the smaller side streets and let your curiosity lead the way.
+Head out of the San Marco district into the smaller side streets and let your curiosity lead you.
 What you need is probably simply a pocket-sized map right about now… You don’t want to get too lost, and if you ask a Venetian for directions, all you’ll hear is, “Keep going straight….”

 3. Reach the top of the Fondaco dei Tedeschi-Rooftop

-The rooftop of Fondaco dei Tedeschi The former Central Post Office in Venice is now a huge, high-end shopping centre, the palace has been rebuilt, and the terrace overlooking the Grand Canal and the Rialto Bridge is the piece de resistance.
+The rooftop of Fondaco dei Tedeschi, the former Central Post Office in Venice, has been transformed into a magnificent high-end shopping centre.
+The palace has been rebuilt, and the terrace offers a breathtaking view of the Grand Canal and the iconic Rialto Bridge, making it the pièce de résistance.

 4. Go shopping